Dutch elections: PM's party leading, exit polls show

 Wilders, a far-right firebrand, tweeted: "PVV voters thanks.
 We won seats, first victory is in.
 Rutte hasn't got rid of me yet."

-Other parties expected to win seats are: GroenLinks (Green left), the Socialist Party and the Labour (PVDA), led by Deputy Prime Minister Lodewijk Asscher.
+Other parties expected to win seats are: GroenLinks (Green Left), the Socialist Party and the Labour (PVDA), led by Deputy Prime Minister Lodewijk Asscher.

-The vote was widely seen as a test of just how far populist sentiment has spread across Europe, in the wake of US President Donald Trump's victory and the Brexit referendum vote in the UK.
+The vote was widely seen as a test of populism in the wake of US President Donald Trump's victory and the Brexit referendum vote in the UK.

 Controversial anti-immigrant, anti-European Union figure Wilders had run on a "de-Islamification" platform, calling for Islamic schools to be closed and the Quran and burqa to be banned.